-Order no.:

-Order received: DD-MM-YYYY

-Sample type / Sample collection date:

-blood, CentoCard® / DD-MM-YYYY

-Report date: DD-MM-YYYY Report type: Final Report

-Patient no.: , First Name: , Last Name: DOB: DD-MM-YYYY, Sex: female, Your ref.:
+Order no.: Order received: DD/MM/YYYY Sample type / Sample collection date: blood, CentoCard® / DD/MM/YYYY Report date: DD/MM/YYYY Report type: Final Report Patient no.: , First Name: , Last Name: DOB: DD/MM/YYYY, Sex: male, Your ref.:

 Test(s) requested: CentoXome® Trio

 CLINICAL INFORMATION

 Unaffected.
 Family history: Yes.
 Consanguineous parents: No.

 We analyzed whole exome sequencing data for the child of the consultand.
 Please refer to our report [ID Order, Name].

-This report reflects exclusively the segregation information for the consultand in the context of the family analysis.
+This report reflects exclusively the segregation information for the pro consultand band in the context of the family analysis.

-CARRIER STATUS CONFIRMED

-Likely pathogenic variant identified

-INTERPRETATION

-A heterozygous likely pathogenic variant was identified in the TTN gene.
+CARRIER STATUS CONFIRMED Likely pathogenic variant identified Secondary finding identified INTERPRETATION A heterozygous pathogenic variant was identified in the TTN gene.
 The carrier status of the TTN variant is confirmed.
 The familial segregation analysis confirms the trans phase of the variants in the index patient.
 Considering the result of the partner, with each pregnancy of this couple there is a 25% risk for the offspring of being affected.
 No further clinically relevant variants related to the described family phenotype were detected.

-RECOMMENDATIONS

-- Targeted testing for affected family members, if any, and familial cascade carrier testing are recommended. - Genetic counselling, including reproductive counselling (discussing prenatal and preimplantation diagnoses, if relevant) is recommended.
+As a secondary finding, a heterozygous pathogenic variant was identified in the LDLR gene.
+The result is consistent with the increased genetic susceptibility to autosomal dominant familial hypercholesterolemia type 1.
+RECOMMENDATIONS - Targeted testing for affected family members, if any, and familial cascade carrier testing are recommended. - For the secondary finding, clinical evaluation and follow-up are recommended.
+Targeted testing for affected and at-risk family members is recommended. - Genetic counselling, including reproductive counselling (discussing prenatal and preimplantation diagnoses, if relevant) is recommended.

 MAIN FINDINGS

+SEQUENCE VARIANTS

-SEQUENCE VARIANTS GENE VARIANT COORDINATES AMINO ACID CHANGE SNP IDENTIFIER ZYGOSITY IN SILICO PARAMETERS ALLELE FREQUENCIES TYPE AND CLASSIFICATION TTN NM_001267550.1:c.14212C>T p.(Arg4738) N/A heterozygous PolyPhen: - Align-GVGD: N/A SIFT: N/A MutationTaster: Disease causing Conservation_nt: weak Conservation_aa: N/A gnomAD: - ESP: - 1000 G: 0.000051 CENTOGENE's in- house Biodatabank: 0.000043 Nonsense Likely Pathogenic (class 2)
+GENE VARIANT COORDINATES AMINO ACID CHANGE SNP IDENTIFIER ZYGOSITY IN SILICO PARAMETERS ALLELE FREQUENCIES TYPE AND CLASSIFICATION

+TTN NM_001267550.1:c.19426+2T>A p.? rs727505178 heterozygous PolyPhen: - Align-GVGD: N/A SIFT: N/A MutationTaster: Disease causing Conservation_nt: high Conservation_aa: N/A 2/2 likely splice effect gnomAD: - ESP: - 1000 G: 0.00097 CentoMD: 0.00093 Splicing Pathogenic (class 1)

-Variant annotation based on OTFA (using VEP v94). \ AlignGVD: C0: least likely to interfere with function, C65: most likely to interfere with function; splicing predictions: Ada and RF scores. \\ Genome Aggregation Database (gnomAD), Exome Sequencing Project (ESP), 1000Genome project (1000G) and CENTOGENE's in-house Biodatabank (latest database available). \\\ based on ACMG recommendations.
+Variant annotation based on OTFA (using VEP v94).
+AlignGVD: C0: least likely to interfere with function, C65: most likely to interfere with function; splicing predictions: Ada and RF scores.
+Genome Aggregation Database (gnomAD), Exome Sequencing Project (ESP), 1000Genome project (1000G) and CentoMD® (latest database available). based on ACMG recommendations.

 VARIANT INTERPRETATION

-TTN, c.14212C>T p.(Arg4738\)
+TTN, c.19426+2T>A p.?